PombertLab/SYNY/README.md

   <img src="https://github.com/PombertLab/SYNY/blob/main/Images/WM276_vs_JEC21.mmap.barplot.19.2x10.8.Spectral.png">
 </p>

 In these plots, collinear regions found between the compared genomes are highlighted by colored rectangles.
 By default, these rectangles are color-coded based on the contigs/chromosomes of the query.
 The above barplot image was generated using the Spectral color palette from [seaborn](https://seaborn.pydata.org/tutorial/color_palettes.html) (set as default in SYNY).
-This palette can be replaced using the `--palette` command line switch; <i>e.g.</i> `--palette husl` (see this [URL](https://github.com/PombertLab/SYNY/blob/main/Images/python_color_palettes.png) for a detailed list of available palettes).
+This palette can be replaced using the `--palette` command line switch; <i>e.g.</i> `--palette husl` (see this [URL](https://github.com/PombertLab/SYNY/blob/main/Images/python_color_palettes.png) for a list of color palettes).
+Color palettes available on the operating system can be listed and/or plotted with [check_mp_colors.py](https://github.com/PombertLab/SYNY/blob/main/Utils/check_mp_colors.py).

 If desired, the barplots can instead be generated using a single monochromatic color with the `--monobar` command line switch; <i>e.g.</i> `--monobar red`.
 If this option is selected, the color-coding legend will be omitted from the plot.